vinceskahan/v5wiki/logging.md

 ## Remote logging

 Sometimes it is useful to send WeeWX log messages to a different server.
 This can be particularly useful to eliminate the writes to local disk.
 To do this, specify the remote server in the syslog configuration on the machine running WeeWX.

+Here is an example of how to do this, with a logging host called `blackhole`.

-For example, if the logging host is called `blackhole`, put something like this into the file `/etc/rsyslog.d/send-to-blackhole.conf` on the machine running WeeWX:
+Put something like this into the file `/etc/rsyslog.d/send-to-blackhole.conf` on the machine running WeeWX:
 ```
 $ActionQueueFileName mostess
 $ActionQueueMaxDiskSpace 1g